 The trailer for Peppa Pig is one such work.
 It was intended by its makers to be a heartwarming tale of a grandfather who wants to give his grandson a gift.
 The kid asks for Peppa Pig but Grandpa, out in the sticks, has no idea what he means.
 The trailer has gone viral, not as an instance of warm and fuzzy feelings, but as a flashpoint for social injustice in China.
 The divide between rural and urban, the one-child policy, and an erosion of China’s famed family values.

 While the younger generation is on the road, the older generation is hard at work.
 There’s a week long period of preparation that starts on the Little Year (小年 xiǎo nián).
 28 January is when you clean the house and pray to the Kitchen God.

 Every Chinese family has their own Kitchen God.
 On Little Year, the Kitchen God reports to the Jade Emperor on whether you’ve been naughty or nice and will punish you accordingly.
 That prayer often includes a jar of malt candy to sweeten the Kitchen God’s mouth or maybe stick his teeth together so he can’t say anything bad.

 Finally, there are the preparations for the celebrations themselves.
 Food and drink, firecrackers galore and, of course, the lion dance.
-Here’s a video of some lion dancers without their lion.

 On New Year’s Eve, the family assembles for dinner and children receive their little red envelopes.
 At midnight, the firecrackers go off to scare away the demons for another year.